-Wastes generated during this reporting period include mainly construction wastes (inert and non-inert) and recyclable materials.
+Wastes generated during this reporting period include mainly construction wastes (inert and non-inert), recyclable materials, chemical waste and marine sediment.
 Reference has been made to the waste flow table prepared by the Contractor (Appendix K).
 The quantities of different types of wastes are summarized in Table 2.16.